ThomasJames/Flood_Planning_P/README.md

 ## This program works in the following steps:

-1. Request user for coordinates
+- Request user for coordinates.

+- Check the user is on land.

-2. Identify the highest point within 5km
+- Identify the highest point within 5km.

-3. Nearest Integrated Transport Network - Used to find the nearest transport node
+- Nearest Integrated Transport Network - Used to find the nearest transport node.

-4. The shortest path along the ITN is determined using Naismith’s rule.
+- The shortest path along the ITN is determined using Naismith’s rule.

-5. Plots a background map 10km x 10km of the surrounding area - Gives the user an on screen display of their location.
+- Plots a background map 10km x 10km of the surrounding area - Gives the user an on screen display of their location.

 ## Additional Features: